 The two teenage children in the book only just learn what they really are after their parents kept their true nature a secret from them.
 It is only when one of them discovered a taste for blood by accident that all of the family’s tightly guarded secrets begin spilling out like a torrent of blood.

-Many of the inner torments that the characters have to deal with revolve around this secret that has been kept for so long, but in many ways their feelings are akin to the problems of everyday humans.
+Many of the inner torments the characters have to deal with revolve around this secret, which has been kept for so long, but in many ways their feelings are akin to the problems of everyday humans.
 Not fitting in at school.
 Dealing with unwanted attention from a boy.
 Dealing with lustful fantasies about a neighbour.
 Regretting and trying to forget past mistakes.
 Teenage crushes.
 You know normal stuff.

 I would highly recommend The Radleys to anybody looking to read a great book, and I would highly recommend it to anyone looking to read a fantasy book about vampires sans the paranormal romance.